Dumbbell Side Raise (How To, Muscles Worked, Benefits)

 - Hold dumbbells-palm in, arms straight down at sides.

-- Raise dumbbells in semicircular motion slightly above shoulder height tilting head of the dumbbell down.
+- Raise dumbbells in semicircular motion slightly above shoulder height tilting the head of the dumbbell down.

-- Slight pause, then lower to starting position under control.
+- A slight pause, then lower to starting position under control.

 - Use the same path to continue repeated reps.